Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/282_Expression_Add_Operators.md

 # Solution

+My first intuitive solution is to use divide and conquer.
+What I though is that we can just use a function which look like ``` vector<pair<string, int>> getItems(const string & str)```, this function will return a vector of expression string and their corresponding value.
+However, it is not easy to implement when the operators have different priorities.
+For example, you get one item <"1+2 * 3", 7> and another item<"4-5", -1>, how can to concatenate theses two strings with operator '\*' ?
+This means divide-and-conquer is not a good option for this problem.

 This problem has a lot of edge cases to be considered:

 * overflow: we use a long type once it is larger than Integer.MAX_VALUE or minimum, we get over it.
 * 0 sequence: because we can't have numbers with multiple digits started with zero, we have to deal with it too.
 * a little trick is that we should save the value that is to be multiplied in the next recursion.

-> My first intuitive solution is to use divide and conquer.
-We just need a function which look like ``` vector<pair<string, int>> getItems(const string & str)```, this function will return a vector of expression string and their corresponding value.
-However, it is not easy to implement when the operators have different priorities.
-For example, you get one item <"1+2 * 3", 7> and another item<"4-5", -1>, how can to concatenate theses two strings with operator '*' ?
+The tricky part of this problem is that we need to treat "2\*4\*8" as a whole.

 ```cpp
 class Solution {